 English sparkling wine is recognised as being among the best, if not the very best sparkling wine money can buy.
 We are often asked why English Sparkling Wine has such a reputation and what makes it different.
 England is classified as a cool climate region, meaning we have a long and slow maturation of our fruit and this gives us many flavour characteristics or Phenolics that warmer climates simply do not achieve.
 Yes we face other challenges and we would be hard pressed to find a single vineyard owner in the UK who has not seen more than a few failed harvests, ourselves included.

-We produce complex and dynamic sparkling wines that are multi dimensional, something that the warmer climates struggle with, there is also a lot of skill that goes into a Quality English Sparkling Wine.
+We produce complex and dynamic sparkling wines that are multi dimensional, something that the warmer climates struggle with, there is also a lot of skill that goes into a Quality English Sparkling Wine as well as a lot of personal effort!

 The Cost of a Bottle of UK Wine